jaccomoc/jactl/docs/pages/faq.md

 ### Why can't Jactl scripts directly invoke Java library functions?

-Jactl is intended to be used as a scripting language for Java applications, and therefore, it is tightly controlled what scripts are and aren't allowed to do.
+Jactl is intended to be used as a scripting language for Java applications, and therefore, it tightly controls what scripts are and aren't allowed to do.
 Jactl prevents scripts from directly interacting with the file system, the network, and the JVM in order to provide a secure scripting language where the application has complete control over what scripts can do.